Teaching Observations: A few thoughts about piano competitions

 The 70th Hong Kong Schools Music Festival

-Returning from my latest trip to Asia this week, I reflected on another thoroughly enjoyable sojourn to my favourite part of the world.
+Returning from my latest trip to Asia this week, I reflected on another thoroughly enjoyable sojourn to a favourite part of the world.
 I visited Asia twice last year and have a further trip planned later in 2018.
-There are so many wonderful facets to my visit that it can be hard to put into…
+There are so many wonderful facets to my visit that it’s difficult to put into words.
+Three…

 The Chicago Amateur Piano Competition